Book a personalized demo with a Playvox expert

 What is WFM Scheduling?

 WFM Scheduling is a workforce management process to determine how many people you need scheduled for a specific type of work at various times throughout the day.
-In contact centers, (add something that makes it specific to a CC) it’s not as simple as I have 30 people and I need to cover these hours.
+In contact centers, it’s not as simple as I have 30 people and I need to cover these hours.

 Each agent is trained on specific types of interactions, which translates to the agent’s skills.
 When the contact center has multiple channels — and at this point nearly every business has a minimum of two channels of communication — priority also has to be made between which channel should be routed to the agent with the right skills first.